McDonnell Douglas Phantom in UK service: Between British Phantoms and other Phantoms

-As the Phantom continued in service, other changes were made, most notably the addition of the Marconi ARI.18228 Radar Warning Receiver (RWR), which was fitted to the top of the vertical stabiliser of FG.1 and FGR.2 Phantoms in the mid-1970s, but not to the F.3, which retained its original RWR in fairings on the leading edges of the wings.
-The F.3 also retained its original AN/AWG-10 fire control system, which was upgraded to AN/AWG-10B standard as part of the package; included in the upgraded system was an improved digital computer that provided enhanced search and tracking capabilities that proved superior to the analogue computer fitted to the derived AN/AWG-11 and AN/AWG-12 units in the FG.1 and FGR.2.
-This made both the search and tracking modes in the F.3 clearer and more reliable compared to other UK Phantoms.
+As the Phantom continued in service, other changes were made, most notably the addition of the Marconi ARI.18228 Radar Warning Receiver (RWR), which was fitted to the top of the vertical stabiliser of FG.1 and FGR.2 Phantoms in the mid-1970s, but not to the F-4J(UK), which retained its original RWR in fairings on the leading edges of the wings.
+The F-4J(UK) also retained its original AN/AWG-10 fire control system, which was upgraded to AN/AWG-10B standard as part of the package; included in the upgraded system was an improved digital computer that provided enhanced search and tracking capabilities that proved superior to the analogue computer fitted to the derived AN/AWG-11 and AN/AWG-12 units in the FG.1 and FGR.2.
+This made both the search and tracking modes in the F-4J(UK) clearer and more reliable compared to other UK Phantoms.
 From 1978, the Skyflash AAM, derived from the AIM-7 Sparrow, began to be delivered to RAF Phantom units.
 All three UK Phantom variants were eventually fitted to operate the Skyflash and the SUU-23/A gun pod.
 Phantom squadrons used Skyflash concurrently with the Sparrow, with the RAF's stocks of Sparrows used up as the Phantom approached its out-of-service date.
 (Note: The Tornado was not equipped to use the Sparrow, and so used Skyflash exclusively.)